X01XX/risc-v-memory-management-vf2/README.md

 # risc-v-memory-management-vf2
 A simple memory management method for VisionFive 2 assembler language.

+This project may make large Assembler Language programs more practical.

 Like the forth-memory-management, and risc-v-memory-management (rv emulator) repositories.

 Define pseudo-structs (pstructs) as a contiguous series of named/labeled field offsets.